NFL Power Rankings 2017: Appraising All 32 Teams Before Week 1

 Miami Dolphins

 The Miami Dolphins were benefactors of circumstance last season, exploiting a cupcake schedule to snatch the AFC's final wild-card spot.
-They will face more challenges preventing them from following that blueprint.
+In 2017, they will face more challenges preventing them from following that blueprint.

 Despite their 10-6 record, the Dolphins finished with a minus-17 point differential and Football Outsiders' No. 18 Defense-adjusted Value over Average (DVOA).
 They earned eight of their victories—all against teams with losing records, including an overtime win over the 1-15 Cleveland Browns—by seven points or fewer.